WebAR-Studio/arclip-sdk-unity/README.md

 ## 📦 Installation

-To add the  SDK to your Unity project:
+To add the ARClip SDK to your Unity project:

 1. Open **Unity** and go to `Window → Package Manager`.
 2. Click the **+** button and select **Add package from Git URL...**